The Wizard of Oz (1942 musical)

-The Wizard of Oz is a musical commissioned by the St. Louis Municipal Opera (The Muny) based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum and the 1939 film, The Wizard of Oz, using the film's songs by Harold Arlen and E.Y.
-Harburg.
-The book of the musical is by Frank Gabrielson, who would later write an adaptation of The Marvelous Land of Oz for Shirley Temple (1960).
+The Wizard of Oz is a musical commissioned by The Muny (St. Louis Municipal Opera) based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum and the 1939 film, The Wizard of Oz, using the film's songs by Harold Arlen and E. Y. Harburg.
+The book of the musical is by Frank Gabrielson, who would later write an adaptation of The Marvelous Land of Oz (1960) for Shirley Temple.

 The musical was first presented in 1942 at The Muny and has been revived many times since, both by The Muny and by other companies.

 Background

 The Wizard of Oz was first turned into a musical extravaganza by L. Frank Baum himself.
 It was a loose adaptation of Baum's 1900 novel that had no Wicked Witch, Toto, magic slippers or yellow brick road, but had several new characters and subplots.
 It first played in Chicago in 1902 and was a success on Broadway the following year.
 It then toured for seven years.
 Other early stage and film adaptations of the novel followed, including a 1925 film.
 The 1939 film adaptation of the novel bore a closer resemblance to the novel's storyline than previous versions.
 It was a critical success and won the Academy Awards for best song and best score.